lpusz/omnifood-website/README.md

 # Omnifood Website (fictional company)

-Just beautiful & simple webpage with pure HTML5 & CSS3.
+Beautiful & simple webpage created with pure HTML5 & CSS3.
 Just for fun.
 Feel free to download and play with it.

 ## Screenshot: